chris-groves/CV/README.md

 - Politics and International Relations BA
 - 2:1
-- Wrote dissertation on the contribution of General Elections to democracy in the UK
+- Included study of landmark dates in history, sociology and contemporary social issues, ideologies, European Political Integration, Politics of the UK/US, politics between countries (the 'anarchical system') and politics in the Middle East.
+Dissertation assessed the contribution of General Elections to democracy in the UK.

 #### Chislehurst and Sidcup Grammar School (1999 to 2006)